About Avian Influenza (AI)

 In accordance with Animal Health Law, Member States may, based on a risk assessment, use vaccination to ensure the most efficient prevention or control of the disease, provided that such measures are appropriate or necessary.
 Vaccination against HPAI may be used as an emergency or preventive measure, based on an official vaccination plan and under the control of the competent authority.
 The Member States deciding to implement vaccination against HPAI need inform the Commission and the other Member States on such decision, on the vaccination plan and to regularly report on the implementation of such plan.

 Vaccinated birds may still become infected by the virus.
 They must therefore be monitored closely to detect virus infection.
 Such enhanced surveillance coupled with certain risk-mitigation measures are necessary to prevent the spread of the virus through vaccinated animals or products from such animals.

-Delegated Regulation (EU) 2023/361 lays down specific rules to be implemented by Member States when using vaccination against HPAI in poultry or captive birds to prevent or control the disease and sets the conditions that enable movement of vaccinated animals and their products.
+For HPAI, Delegated Regulation (EU) 2023/361 lays down specific rules to be implemented by Member States when using vaccination in poultry or captive birds to prevent or control the disease and sets the conditions that enable movement of vaccinated animals and their products.
 These rules have been in force since 12 March 2023 and are in line with World Organisation for Animal Health (WOAH, founded as OIE) international standards.

 Surveillance for Avian Influenza

 Since 2003 EU Member States must carry out surveillance programmes for avian influenza aimed at early detection of highly pathogenic avian influenza viruses and at detecting infections with low pathogenic avian influenza viruses of the H5 and H7 subtypes in poultry which have the potential to mutate to the highly pathogenic form of the virus.